Harry Claims Kate Told Meghan: ‘I Know I Was the One That Made You Cry’

 Harry does not address the subsequent staff bullying allegations against Meghan directly, but says, “Team Cambridge versus Team Sussex took shape,” with “rivalry, and competing agendas poisoning the atmosphere...
 Nerves were shattering, people were sniping… more than once a staff member slumped across their desk and wept.”

-When the story broke that Meghan made Kate cry over the bridesmaid dresses, Harry writes Meghan said to him in disbelief, “Haz, I made her cry?
+When the story broke that Meghan made Kate cry over the bridesmaids’ dresses, Harry writes Meghan said to him in disbelief, “Haz, I made her cry?
 I made HER cry?”